PSU Urban Center stations

-The PSU Urban Center stations are a pair of light rail stations on the MAX Green, Orange and Yellow Lines in downtown Portland, Oregon, United States, located adjacent to the PSU Urban Center, of Portland State University.
+The PSU Urban Center stations are a pair of light rail stations on the MAX Orange and Yellow Lines in downtown Portland, Oregon, United States, located adjacent to the PSU Urban Center, of Portland State University.
 The northbound station is PSU Urban Center/Southwest 6th & Montgomery station and the southbound station is PSU Urban Center/Southwest 5th & Mill station.
 The stations opened on August 30, 2009, and for the next three years they were temporarily the southern passenger terminus of the Portland Transit Mall MAX extension, awaiting construction of the PSU South stations.
 The latter opened on September 2, 2012, and the change made PSU Urban Center the second stop northbound and the next-to-last stop southbound on the Portland Mall MAX lines.
+As of August 2026, the Green Line was cut back to Gateway Transit Center and no longer serves either station.

 The stations are built into the sidewalks of 5th and 6th Avenue.
 There are connections to the Portland Streetcar's NS Line and A and B Loop lines, and TriMet and C-Tran buses.

 When opened in August 2009, the stations were located in Fareless Square (within fare zone 1), which was renamed the Free Rail Zone four months later, in January 2010.
 However, the fare-free zone was eliminated in 2012, when TriMet discontinued all use of fare zones.